 02 Jul 2018

-Innovative Therapies in Cancer (WP 9) kick-off meeting in Paris
+Innovative therapies in cancer (WP 9) kick-off meeting in Boulogne

-A kick-off meeting of the Work package 9 will be held on 2–3 July 2018 at the French National Cancer Institute (INCa), Boulogne Billancourt.
+A kick-off meeting of the work package 9 was held on 2–3 July 2018 at the French National Cancer Institute (INCa), Boulogne Billancourt.

 27 Jun 2018